Nature Back from the Brink

 Back from the Brink is a campaign run by a coalition of seven UK conservation charities.
 The ambition of the campaign is to rescue 20 of the most threatened UK species from extinction.

-We were asked by The RSPB, one of the partners, to help with bringing together a digital presence for the campaign, raising awareness and inspiring people to get involved in volunteer activities for the project.
+We were asked by The RSPB, one of the partners, to help with bringing together a digital presence for the campaign, raising awareness and inspiring people to get involved in volunteering opportunities as part of the project.

 From the outset, our intention was to use the amazing, but little known, UK species as the entry point for telling the story.
 We wanted to use great photography and accessible content to bring the conservation projects to life for an audience who wouldn't usually get involved in conservation work.

-We worked closely with the project team at the RSPB to structure the projects into short sections of copy that could communicate the key information, provided fascinating facts and give an insight into the problems facing the species, without becoming too verbose.
+We worked closely with the project team at the RSPB to structure the projects into short sections that communicate the key information in an interesting way, we provided space to pull out fascinating facts that give an insight into the problems facing the species.
+We linked the stories of the projects to the ongoing work to save those species through promoting events and highlighting news linked to each project.

 Designing the look